11+ Things To Do Before Filing for Divorce

-- What sort of custody or parenting time schedule would be ideal?
+- What sort of custody or parenting schedule would be ideal?

 - What type of divorce would work best (e.g., mediation/collaborative divorce, fault/no-fault divorce, simplified divorce, uncontested divorce, etc.)?

 Consider interviewing two or more attorneys before deciding which one to hire.
-This is a person in whom you will be placing a lot of trust and with whom you’ll be working closely through one of the most emotionally and financially consequential times in your life.
 Look for someone who fits your communication style, listens carefully, understands your goals, and is qualified to handle the unique elements of your case.
+This person with whom you will be placing a lot of trust and with whom you’ll be working closely through one of the most emotionally and financially consequential times in your life.

-In cases that involve domestic violence or other bad behavior as grounds for divorce, the court may require evidence in order to award financial support and custody of children or to prevent issues during negotiations.
+In cases involving domestic violence or other bad behavior as grounds for divorce, the court may require evidence to award financial support and custody of children or prevent issues during negotiations.

-Knowing what to do before divorce can help you to gather appropriate documentation for any behaviors that your state recognizes as grounds for divorce.
+Knowing what to do before a divorce can help you gather appropriate documentation for any behaviors your state recognizes as proper grounds for separation.
 Some state statutes require a reason for divorce, often from a pre-approved list.

-One primary function of a divorce is identifying which assets and liabilities rightfully belong to which spouse and how to fairly divide them.
+One primary function of divorce is identifying which assets and liabilities rightfully belong to which spouse and how to divide them fairly.
 To do this effectively, spouses need a clear picture of where they stand financially.

 If you have a prenuptial agreement, find your copy and make a digital scan for backup if you haven’t already.
 That agreement can have a powerful impact on future proceedings.

 Every state has its own rules for child custody after divorce.
-Some presume joint custody, which is equally shared parental responsibility and parenting time.
-Some favor maternal custody for unmarried mothers but will give equal rights to both parents if they were married.
 The final decision depends not only on the law in the parent’s jurisdiction but also on the family’s circumstances.
+Some presume joint custody is equally shared parental responsibility and parenting time.
+Some favor maternal custody for unmarried mothers but will give equal rights to both parents if they are married.”

 Even legal presumptions are starting points that can be successfully overcome.
-Barring evidence of abuse or neglect, family law courts generally consider regular, continued contact with both parents to be in the best interests of the children.
+Barring evidence of abuse or neglect, family law courts generally consider regular, continued contact with both parents to be in the children’s best interests.
 In determining custody and parenting time, the following factors are usually weighed:

 - The age of the children;